Published By Janet Gershen-Siegel at November 22nd, 2017

 Frequently, when you apply for a credit card you put an inquiry on your consumer report.
 When other lenders see these, they will not approve you for more credit since they don’t know how much other new credit you have lately obtain.
 So they’ll only approve you if you have fewer than two inquiries on your report within the last six months.
 Any more than that will get you declined.

-You need to have excellent personal credit right now, preferably 685 or higher scores, the same as with all business credit cards.
-You shouldn’t have any derogatory credit reported to get approved, you must also have open revolving credit on your consumer reports right now and you’ll have to have five inquiries or less in the last six months reported.
+You must have excellent personal credit right now, preferably 685 or higher scores, the same as with all business credit cards.
+You shouldn’t have any derogatory information on your credit report to get approval, you must also have open revolving credit on your consumer reports right now and you’ll have to have five inquiries or less in the last six months on the report.

 All lenders within this space charge a 9-15% success based fee and you only pay the fee off of what you secure.
 Keep in mind, you get a lot of additional rewards and about three to five times more money through this program than you could get on your own, which is why there’s a fee, the same as all other lending programs.

-You can get approved utilizing a guarantor and you can even use a wide range of guarantors to get even more money.
+You can get approval using a guarantor and you can even use a wide range of guarantors to get even more money.
 There are even other cards you can get making use of this same program but these cards only report to the consumer reporting agencies, not the business reporting agencies.
 They are consumer credit cards versus business credit cards.

-They provide similar benefits such as 0% introductory APRs and five times the amount of approval of a solitary card but they are a lot easier to get approved for.
-You can get approved with a 650 score and seven inquiries (or fewer) in the last six months and you can have a bankruptcy on your credit and other negative items.
-These are much easier to get approved for than UBF business credit cards.
+They provide similar benefits such as 0% introductory APRs and five times the amount of approval of a solitary card but they are a lot easier to get approval for.
+You can get approval with a 650 score and seven inquiries (or fewer) in the last six months and you can have a bankruptcy on your credit and other negative items.
+These are much easier to get approval for than UBF business credit cards.

-With all previous cards mentioned, you will need to have good consumer credit to get approved but what happens if your personal credit isn’t really good, and you do not have a guarantor?
+With all previous cards above, you must have good consumer credit to get approval but what happens if your personal credit isn’t really good, and you do not have a guarantor?
 This is the time when building business credit makes a ton of sense regardless of whether you have good personal credit, establishing your corporate credit helps you get even more money, and without having a personal guarantee.